There are many types of permanent hair straightening options However, all use chemicals that cause damage to the hair.

-This process might involve the longest time spent in a salon chair (5 to 6 hours), but it also claims to last the longest (up to 6 months).
+This process might involve the longest time spent in a salon chair (5 to 6 hours), but it also claims to last up to 6 months.
 It also costs the most, ranging from $200 to $800.

-All permanent hair straightening methods use the same strategy.
+All permanent hair straightening methods use a similar strategy:

-This means that you’re walking around inhaling the chemicals used to treat your hair, as well as exposing everyone near you to them.
+This means you’re walking around inhaling the chemicals used to treat your hair, and you’re exposing everyone near you to them.

 What about natural products?